debicky/your-blog-debart/README.md

-# Another poor blog app.
+# Another boring blog app :).

 ## Basic blog app.

-Bootstraped-blog application with nested comments.
+Bootstraped-blog application with nested comments. **Comments are added without refreshing thanks to AJAX.**

-### There are mainly 2 types of users:
+### There are 3 types of users:

-1. Unregistered guest/registered user -  users can order products They can add maximum 5 items at once.
-Choose size of them.
-  At shopping cart there is subtotal and total price of the order.
-  They still can update amount and size of the product.
-  **Order item operations are done without page refreshing thanks to AJAX.**
-  Cart view is rendered after placing first item to it.
-  **After placing an order email with quantity and total cost of products is send to user.**
+1. Unregistered guest - Can visit articles, see comments and nested comments.
+To leave comment or create an article has to login.

+2. Registered user - users can create articles and comments.
+  Only articles and comments witch belongs to user can be deleted by them.

-2. Administrator - can CRUD products.
+3. Administrator - can CRUD articles and comments.
-  - *New product*, - name, description, image, price and category of product.
+  - *New article*, - name, body with rich_text, image.
-  - *New sizes*, ability to add new sizes for products.
-  - *New categories*, ability to add new cetegories for products.
-  - *Orders*, **administrator of the shop can check orders.
-Their value, pay type and customer details.**
+  - *Deleting comments*, - administrator is allowed to delete everything.

 ### Specs